csinva/imodels/readme.md

 - [sparse integer linear model](https://link.springer.com/article/10.1007/s10994-015-5528-6) (simple implementation with cvxpy)
 - greedy rule list (based on [this implementation](https://medium.com/@penggongting/implementing-decision-tree-from-scratch-in-python-c732e7c69aea)) - uses CART to learn a list (only a single path), rather than a decision tree
 - [skope-rules](https://github.com/scikit-learn-contrib/skope-rules) (based on [this implementation](https://github.com/scikit-learn-contrib/skope-rules))
-- [optimal classification tree](https://link.springer.com/article/10.1007/s10994-017-5633-9) (based on [this implementation](https://github.com/pan5431333/pyoptree)) - learns succinct trees using global optimization rather than greedy heuristics
+- (in progress) [optimal classification tree](https://link.springer.com/article/10.1007/s10994-017-5633-9) (based on [this implementation](https://github.com/pan5431333/pyoptree)) - learns succinct trees using global optimization rather than greedy heuristics
 - [iterative random forest](https://www.pnas.org/content/115/8/1943) (based on [this implementation](https://github.com/Yu-Group/iterative-Random-Forest))

 The interpretable models within the [imodels](imodels) folder can be easily installed and used: